mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 ```

-Notice that the changes are on the staged area.
+Notice that the changes are on the staging area.
 Again, we can put things back the way they were
 by using `git checkout`: